Mercè Rodoreda: Second Spanish Republic

 In 1931 she began to take classes at the Dalmau Lyceum, where she improved her knowledge of language under the guidance of the pedagogue, linguist and esperantist Delfí Dalmau i Enero, who greatly influenced her and encouraged her to train, and with whom a bond of friendship developed.
 Rodoreda showed Dalmau what she wrote and he encouraged her to make these first texts public.
 According to Dalmau, Mercè Rodoreda was an exceptional student, possessing spiritual fulfillment and a promising literary soul.
 This admiration led Dalmau to ask her to be one of the counterparts in her work Polémica, An Apology for Catalan and Esperanto; she answered affirmatively and the piece was published in 1934.
-As the teacher Dalmau recognized, this work had also been influenced by Rodoreda's observations.
+As Dalmau recognized, this work had also been influenced by Rodoreda's observations.

-In 1932, the first novel by Mercè Rodoreda entitled Am I an honored woman? and also some stories for various newspapers.
-The work went almost unnoticed until it was nominated for the Crexells Prize in 1933, although the winner of that year was Carles Soldevila.
-Also in that year of 1932, on October 20, she published an interview with the actress Maria Vila in the Mirador magazine.
+In 1932, Rodoreda wrote her first novel, titled Am I an honored woman?, and also some stories for various newspapers.
+The work went almost unnoticed until it was nominated for the Crexells Prize in 1933, although the winner that year was Carles Soldevila.
+She also published an interview with the actress Maria Vila in the Mirador magazine on October 20th of that year.

 On October 1, 1933, she began her journalistic career in the weekly magazine Clarisme where she published twenty-two contributions: five prose on traditional culture, thirteen interviews, two reviews, a short story, and three comments on political, musical and film themes.
-That same year, she joined the Barcelona Press Association, which evidenced her intention to formalize collaboration with journalistic work.
+That same year, she joined the Barcelona Press Association, evidence of her intention to formalize collaboration with journalistic work.